-Lyn is an accomplished public speaker, recently speaking to sell out audiences in capital cities across Australia about how our treatment of animals challenges the finest elements of our humanity.
+Lyn is an accomplished public speaker and has undertaken two national tours, speaking to sell-out audiences in capital cities across Australia about how our treatment of animals challenges the finest elements of our humanity.

-While as Australia's most recognisable animal advocate, her work keeps her in the headlines, Lyn much prefers life out of the spotlight.
-In the rare moments of quiet she will be enjoying long walks with her newly adopted Border Collie, Buddy, on the beaches of Victoria's Mornington Peninsula, where she currently resides.
+While her work as Australia's most recognisable animal advocate keeps her in the headlines, Lyn much prefers life out of the spotlight.
+In the rare moments of quiet she will be enjoying long walks with her adopted Border Collie, Buddy, on the beaches of Victoria's Mornington Peninsula, where she currently resides.

 - An evening with Lyn White — watch the event online